Flawed Democracy

 Another problem is the unitary state structure.
 A unitary state structure may be good for some countries but has problems for larger and more ethnically diverse countries like Indonesia.
 What most of one group (Papuans, Javanese, Balinese, Acehinese etc) want may be very different from what the other groups want.
 A two tiered federal structure could have the benefits of a unitary state as well as the benefits of decentralisation.
 If Indonesia had a federal structure then maybe it would be less prone to separatism.

-11. Paguh Renata Says:
+11. Paguh Renata says:

 At this time, I don’t believe in Democracy for Indonesia.
 Look at Malaysia and Singapore, it is better to have a strong leadership without democracy.
 Of course, I do believe “Power tends to corrupt”.
 But as long as the leader has guts to eliminate corruption and develop the country properly, many Indonesian will not object.
 It is something that may only exist in our dream.
 Merdeka.

-12. Dimp Says:
+12. Dimp says:

 It doesn’t matter what system is implemented in Indonesia, as long as the government is corrupt then we have no future.

-13. Rudy Hendra Says:
+13. Rudy Hendra says:

 You know, in Indonesia, anything can be bought.